 - Follow + Like + Comment: 34% followback

-First, unlike the tactics above to grow your account this one isn’t free.
-However, if done correctly, it’s good value.
+So how do you do that?
+First, unlike the tactics to add more Instagram followers mentioned above, this one usually isn’t free.
+However, if done correctly, it’s of good value.

 To get started, you’ll need to make a list of large accounts in your niche.
 For example, if you sell beauty products, you’ll want to find large accounts from beauty bloggers.